 Courtesy of 21c Museum Hotel Chicago / Expedia

 Redefining the notion of “room with a view,” this outpost of art collector Steve Wilson’s hotel-in-a-museum concept features 10,000sqft (930sqm) of space dedicated solely to 21st-century art.
 Exhibitions change seasonally but guarantee thought-provoking works covering religious beliefs, identity, and political polarization.
 The location is excellent; you’ll find the hotel in the heart of River North – the center of the interior design studios and independent galleries in Chicago.

 Courtesy of The Robey / Hotels.com

 High concept on a low budget is made possible at the Robey, where whitewashed brick and exposed concrete attract a crowd of trendy, latte-sipping hipsters.
 Couples should head straight to the Cabana Club rooftop pool and bar for 180-degree views of the Chicago skyline.
-It’s a little far from downtown – but with the independent boutiques and cafés of the surrounding Wicker Park area, the neighborhood is worth a visit in itself.
+It’s a little far from downtown – but with the independent boutiques and cafes of the surrounding Wicker Park area, the neighborhood is worth a visit in itself.

-Courtesy of the Peninsula / Expedia
+Courtesy of The Peninsula Chicago / Expedia

 There could be no more fitting a location for this award-winning five-star hotel than the Magnificent Mile, rubbing shoulders with Ralph Lauren and Saks Fifth Avenue.
-Visiting celebrities love the Peninsula for its deluxe indoor pool and old-school service, where bellhops wear white gloves.
+Visiting celebrities love the Peninsula for the deluxe indoor pool and old-school service, where bellhops wear white gloves.
 Follow tender filet mignon at the Lobby with an evening of skating on the illuminated rooftop rink.